Salut Mere et Pere! Commet va tu?

 Tabernacle Choir, and songs written over 100 years ago.

-didn't agree with that and for the
+He talked about how he didn't agree with that and for the

 first 5 months of his mission he didn't follow